Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are reasonably ambiguous, relating to common tropes in TV dramas (friendship, survival).
-However, they could be more subtly connected to the specific choices to increase the effectiveness of the misdirection.
+Both misinformed clues could apply to multiple choices, generating productive ambiguity.
+One focuses on family struggles and financial difficulties, the other on high school life, which could apply to multiple series.

 ✅ Strengths:
 - Attempt to create ambiguity